Table of contents: Teves support ↓ Girling support ↓ Teves and Girling calipers ↓ Teves support ↓ Girling support ↓ Teves and Girlittg calipers ↓

 22. Place the caliper on the pads.

-23. Insert new drive pin bolts (available in a new set of pads) and tighten them with a tightening force regulated specification.
+23. Insert new guide pin bolts (are included in the new set of pads) and tighten them with the specified tightening force Specification.

 Teves and Girlittg calipers

-25. On one of the rear calipers, use a screwdriver to lift the parking brake lever from the limiter (photo).
+25. On one of the rear calipers, use a screwdriver to lift the parking brake lever off the limiter (photo).
 Now repeat the procedure on the opposite caliper and check if the first lever remains on the limiter.
-If not, the handbrake cable is adjusted too far, loosen the adjustment nut on the equalizer as needed.
+If not, the handbrake cable is adjusted too much, loosen the adjustment nut on the equalizer as necessary.

-26. Insert a screwdriver (with a diameter of at least 6 mm) between the rear hook of the spring and the rear roller of the brake pressure regulator (pic.
-9.16).
+26. Insert the screwdriver (diameter not less than 6 mm) between the rear spring hook and the rear roller of the brake pressure regulator (Fig. 9.16).

-28. Check that both rear wheels turn freely, then remove the screwdriver from the brake pressure regulator spring.
+28. Check that both rear wheels rotate freely, then remove the screwdriver from the brake pressure regulator spring.

 29. Lower the car to the ground.